 Focusing on your Base-Line will increase your awareness of your posture (the position of your body) and your state of body alignment and balance.

 Increased awareness of your positioning, alignment and balance will develop your sense of conscious proprioception, building the connection between body and mind.

-Increasing your conscious proprioception enables you to feel how to move in order release physical tensions on your body and the associated pain, recovering your physical health.
+Increasing your conscious proprioception skills enables you to feel how to move in order release physical tensions on your body, recovering a full range of natural movement and improving your physical health.

-Little by little progress is made, improving your posture and regaining movement.
+Little by little progress is made, improving your posture and releasing the pain and tension.

 You don't know what you are missing!

 You lack the central support needed for pain-free movement.